Radiological Emergency Preparedness

 During Radiological Emergency Response Activations, the REP Program is responsible for the following:

-• Assists localities in the evacuation of their impacted populations; and,
+• Assists localities in the evacuation of their impacted populations

 Joint Information Center